ravel-lab/VALENCIA/README.md

 ---
 **Running VALENCIA**

-VALENCIA takes as input:
+VALENCIA has the follow required arguments:

-- (1) the reference centroids file (provided)
+- -ref, --reference : path to the reference centroids file (provided)

-- (2) CSV file of the sample dataset with column 1 named “sampleID” containing unique sample names and column 2 named “read_count” containing each sample’s total read count.
+- -i, --input : CSV file of the sample dataset with column 1 named “sampleID” containing unique sample names and column 2 named “read_count” containing each sample’s total read count.
 The remaining columns are expected to be taxa read counts, with the taxa name as the header.

+- -o, --output : File prefix to store the output, all of the added CST information will appear as the final columns of the dataset

+And the following optional arguments:
+- -p, --plot : File prefix to store diagnostic plot in, not generated unless this argument is provided

 The script is run as follows:

-python /path/to/Valencia_v1.py /path/to/CST_profiles_012920.csv /path/to/test_dataset.csv

-The output will be a file named something like “test_dataset_VALENCIA_CST.csv”, all of the added CST information will appear as the final columns of the dataset.
+python3 /path/to/Valencia.py -ref /path/to/CST_profiles_012920.csv -i /path/to/test_dataset.csv -o /path/to/test_out -p /path/to/test

 ---
 **CST architecture**